sina-mansour/neural-identity/README.md

 ### Codes:

-- Codes used for generation of high-resolution sparse functional connectomes: <span style="color:red">`./codes/high_resolution.py`</span>
+- Codes used for generation of high-resolution sparse functional connectomes:`./codes/high_resolution.py`
-- Codes used for generation of high-resolution network-smoothed structural connectomes: <span style="color:red">`./codes/high_resolution.py`</span>
+- Codes used for generation of high-resolution network-smoothed structural connectomes: `./codes/high_resolution.py`
-- Implementation of **spintest** non-parametric spatial correspondence test in python: <span style="color:red">`./codes/spintest.py`</span>
+- Implementation of **spintest** non-parametric spatial correspondence test in python: `./codes/spintest.py`
-- Implementation of variance component modelling (**VCM**) in python: <span style="color:red">`./codes/vcm.py`</span>
+- Implementation of variance component model (**VCM**) in python: `./codes/vcm.py`
-- Sample script we used to run mrtrix tractography: <span style="color:red">`./codes/tractography/mrtrix_tractography.sh`</span>
+- Sample script we used to run mrtrix tractography: `./codes/tractography/mrtrix_tractography.sh`

 ### Data:

 - Surface maps of the expressed neural uniqueness from different modalities
-- Samples of the high-resolution group average connectomes
-- Link and information on how to access the individual high-resolution connectomes
+- Individual high-resolution connectomes
 - Sparse mask used to sparsify functional connectomes

 ### Other: